If manual data entry “isn’t a problem,” why is it such a problem?

 - Then you allocate expenses across those same departments.

 *Not an exaggeration.
 Some finance leaders are even driving to people’s home offices to get signoff.

 So, yes.
 Your system works.
 But how much time does it take?
 How much money does it waste?
 How many mistakes do you have to deal with?

 Is paperless part of your plan?

-Don’t think about the move to paperless as a process that has to be done, think of it as an opportunity to tackle things like working capital, expensive inaccuracies and the unnecessary costs of having high-value staff focused on low-value work.
+Don’t think about the move to paperless is a process that has to be done, think of it as an opportunity to tackle things like working capital, expensive inaccuracies, and the unnecessary costs of having high-value staff focused on low-value work.

 Consider the costs and risks of the status quo:

 - Paperwork isn’t just another cost of doing business.
 You can eliminate that expense, so why wouldn’t you?